Unique handmade jewelry

 developed their own art, and language, these shapes often symbolized a connection to a specific tribe,

 in addition to a means of expression.
-Their hand crafted jewelry was also used to represent strength and
+Their handcrafted jewellery was also used to represent strength and

 good health.
 As time passed they began to design and wear jewelry as a means to signify love.
 Maori